jbad505/SpeedAddition/README.md

 ## Deployment

-Speed Addition will not be deployed on Google Play App Store
+Speed Addition will not be deployed on Google Play App Store.

 ## Screenshots